valohai/docs/source/tutorials/learning-paths/pipelines/4-utils-pipeline.rst

 ..

-Next, fetch the changes to the Valohai project and run the pipeline.
-If you now go to the UI, you should see the pipeline there under your project.
+Instead of the UI, you can of course run the the pipeline from the CLI.
+Remember to fetch the changes to your Valohai project either by running the ``fetch`` command on the CLI or pushing the button in the UI.

 .. code-block::

     vh project fetch
-    vh pipeline run mypipeline
+    vh pipeline run utilspipeline

 ..

 .. note::